 The coronavirus pandemic is not only a test for how far MLC 2006 can protect the rights of seafarers.
 It is also a moral test for the whole shipping industry.
-That thousands of seafarers are stranded because of COVID-19 shows how much it cares about the men and women who toil at sea.
+That thousands of seafarers are stranded because of COVID-19 shows how little it cares about the men and women who toil at sea.
 So much for the slogan hailing seafarers as “heroes of global trade”.

 ~ Barista Uno